-Citizens of other EU/EEA countries and Switzerland with valid insurance in their country are eligible for access to German health care on a temporary basis.
+Citizens or residents of other EU/EEA countries and Switzerland with valid insurance in their country are eligible for access to German health care on a temporary basis.

 However, this isn’t a solution for German health insurance.
 If you stay longer than 90 days, get a residency in Germany, or are no longer unemployed, you must sign for proper policy coverage.